If you feel like SharePoint permissions in the modern Microsoft 365 experience aren’t as straightforward as they should be, you’re not alone.

 You probably noticed the Advanced permission settings link.
 Let’s click it:

-All four people I added while creating the team site are now members of the Regional Collaboration Office 365 group.
-Anne, Garth and I (as the team site’s creator) are the owners.
-Let’s head back to the SharePoint team site and open the Regional Collaboration Owners group:
+Both Alex and Allan I added while creating the team site are now members of the Microsoft 365 group.
+Allan and I (as the team site’s creator) are the owners.

-Modern SharePoint team site members are assigned Edit permissions by default.
+SharePoint team site members are assigned Edit permissions by default.
 This contrasts with classic SharePoint team sites, where the default permission level for members was Contribute.
 There’s a significant difference between the two:

-• Contribute: can view, add, update, and delete list items and documents.
+- Contribute: can view, add, update, and delete list items and documents.

-• Edit: can add, edit and delete lists; can view, add, update and delete list items and documents.
+- Edit: can add, edit, and delete lists; can view, add, update and delete list items and documents.

 Thanks to their default Edit permissions, all members are free to create lists and libraries from the get-go.
 Giving that level of responsibility to everyone can have a huge impact on SharePoint team site governance and adoption.
 On one hand, I understand the reasoning behind this change: from a collaboration perspective, you want everyone to be on the same level in order to contribute without restrictions.
 Previously, people had to ask their SharePoint team site owners to create lists and libraries, but now they can get the job done a lot quicker.